Complaints Rules of D.I.C. INVESTMENT , ID: 1643720 , registered office Room 1802, Dominion Centre ,

 43-59 , Queens Road East , Honk Kong (hereinafter “DIC”)

 DIC declares that the scope of its business activities includes but is not limited to trading in the

-gemstone and jewellery.
+gemstone and jewelry industry.

 of the Czech Assay Office pursuant to Act 539/1992 Coll., on Hallmarking and Precious Metal Testing

 These Complaints Rules govern the terms and conditions under which the Buyer exercises his rights in

 the event of the item having defects in accordance with Section 2099 of Act 89/2012 Coll., Civil Code, as

 amended (hereinafter the “Act”), and furthermore the terms and conditions for exercising liability

 against the Seller for defects, or other rights stipulated below.